-Regular family meals together boost kids' fruit and vegetable intakeDecember 19th, 2012 in Health /
+Regular family meals together boost kids' fruit and vegetable intakeDecember 19, 2012 in Medicine & Health / Health

 Regular family meals round a table boosts kids' fruit and vegetable intake, and make it easier for them to reach the recommended five portions a day, indicates research published online in the Journal of Epidemiology and Community Health.